Tips to Tune-Up Your Horse in Spring

 In addition to saddle fit, it’s important to consider the type of saddle pad used.
 A well-chosen saddle pad can provide additional cushioning and support, further enhancing your horse’s comfort.
 Opt for pads made from breathable, moisture-wicking materials that provide sufficient padding without adding excess bulk or heat.

 And as I so often say, “You can put a straight saddle on a crooked horse!”
 So much about proper saddle fit relies on proper body alignment.
-By bring your horse’s body back into proper form and function with horse bodywork, you can ensure a much more comfortable fit for your horse.
+By bringing your horse’s body back into proper form and function with horse bodywork, you can ensure a much more comfortable fit for your horse.
 Start with the Level 1: Equine Musculoskeletal Unwinding home study.

-Sign-Up for Our Newsletter
+Sign Up for Our Newsletter